thrawn01/octopress/source/_posts/2015-12-04-deploying-kubelet-on-coreos-in-a-consistent-and-maintainable-manner.markdown

 Next we create a function called ```render_template()``` which preforms a little bash magic and gives us a poor mans template renderer.
-This will take a single file as input and expand any bash variables if finds within the target file.
+This will take a single file as input and expand any bash variables it finds within the target file.
 I mostly use this for expanding ```$PUBLIC_IP``` inside ```kubelet.service``` and ```kube-proxy.service```.